sdsc-hpc-training-org/Expanse-Notebooks/String_Processing/README.md

-# SDSC Expanse Notebook: Image_Processing
+# SDSC Expanse Notebook: Boring_Python
-This README file provides instructions for Expanse users on learning about the PILLOW package, authored by Leo Gu.
+This README file provides instructions for Expanse users to run String_Processing notebooks in the Expanse.

-The Python Imaging Library (PILLOW) adds image processing capabilities to your Python interpreter.
-This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
-The core image library is designed for fast access to data stored in a few basic pixel formats.
-It should provide a solid foundation for a general image processing tool.

-This chapter will give you an introduction to PILLOW packages.
-Enjoy!\
+A brief introduction to regression using scikit-learn.
+Covers basic linear regression, multiple linear regression, combining scikit-learn with pandas and working with categorical data.\
   **Listof Content**
 - [Import Module](#import-module)
 - [Launch Galyleo](#launch-galyleo)